nlohmann/json/doc/mkdocs/docs/api/basic_json/index.md

   from an rvalue argument.
 - [CopyConstructible](https://en.cppreference.com/w/cpp/named_req/CopyConstructible): A JSON value can be copy-constructed from an lvalue expression.
-- [MoveAssignable](https://en.cppreference.com/w/cpp/named_req/MoveAssignable): A JSON value van be assigned from an rvalue argument.
+- [MoveAssignable](https://en.cppreference.com/w/cpp/named_req/MoveAssignable): A JSON value can be assigned from an rvalue argument.
 - [CopyAssignable](https://en.cppreference.com/w/cpp/named_req/CopyAssignable): A JSON value can be copy-assigned from an lvalue expression.